pyapp-kit/cmap/docs/faq.md

 It may be helpful to look at existing namespaces in the `cmap/data` directory for examples of how to structure the data.

+When opening a PR, please include a screenshot of the colormap, along with a brief description of the colormap design and its intended use.

+!!! note "Licencing"

+   When adding a colormap, please ensure that the colormap data is available under a permissive license.
+Note that namespaces share a license, so if you are adding a colormap to an existing namespace, please ensure that the colormap is compatible with the existing license.
+New licenses may be added to the `LICENSES` directory at the root of the repo.
+If you are unsure about licensing, please open an issue.

 ## How can I add support for exporting to another colormap format?